-On January 27, 2012, the Company and The Venture Group, LLC, a Maryland limited liability company ("Venture Group"), entered into the following agreements, effective as of January 26, 2012; (i) a Subscription Agreement under which the Lender has agreed to advance \$500,000 to the Company, as follows: \$332,000 on January 26, 2012, which advance has been made, and \$168,000 by February 3, 2012, (ii) a Subordinated Convertible Promissory Note in the principal amount of \$500,000 ("Note"); (iii) (a) a Security Agreement, under which the Company granted the Lender a subordinated security interest in all of its assets and (b) an IP security agreement under which the Company granted the Lender a subordinated security interest in all its intellectual properties, including patents, to secure its obligations to the Lender under the Note and related documents; and (iv) a Termination and Mutual Release Agreement under which the Company and Venture Group terminated their prior agreements and released each other from any liability, including liabilities related to the financing agreements they previously executed (See Form 8-K Current Report dated December 2, 2011).
+On January 27, 2012, the Company and The Venture Group, LLC, a Maryland limited liability company ("Venture Group"), entered into the following agreements, effective as of January 26, 2012: (i) a Subscription Agreement under which the Lender has agreed to advance \$500,000 to the Company, as follows: \$332,000 on January 26, 2012, which advance has been made, and \$168,000 by February 3, 2012, (ii) a Subordinated Convertible Promissory Note in the principal amount of \$500,000 ("Note"); (iii) (a) a Security Agreement, under which the Company granted the Lender a subordinated security interest in all of its assets and (b) an IP security agreement under which the Company granted the Lender a subordinated security interest in all its intellectual properties, including patents, to secure its obligations to the Lender under the Note and related documents; and (iv) a Termination and Mutual Release Agreement under which the Company and Venture Group terminated their prior agreements and released each other from any liability, including liabilities related to the financing agreements they previously executed (See Form 8-K Current Report dated December 2, 2011).
 In addition, the Company and Oxford Holdings LLC entered into a Termination and Release Agreement under which the Company and Oxford Holdings, LLC terminated their prior agreement and Oxford Holdings released the Company from any liability, including liabilities related to the agreement they previously executed.
 The Company also acknowledged an intercreditor agreement between Venture Group and HEP Investments, LLC, the Company senior secured lender.
-As of June 30, 2013, Venture Group has advanced an aggregate of \$414,000 to the Company. \$332,000 has been classified as a convertible debenture payable and the remainder \$82,000 has been classified as Loan Payable - Other (Note 5).
+As of September 30, 2013, Venture Group completed its funding of \$168,000 to the Company.
+The total \$500,000 has been classified as a convertible debenture payable.